katcom/Android-File-Vault/README.md

 # Android File Vault
 ## An App that hides files
 It is an application that help users hides files on android devices.
+The app is password-protected and all files imported into the app are encrypted with AES-256.

 ## TODO List